Asset allocation Where do we find value in Emerging Market equities in 2025?

 Stay up to date with the latest twists and turns as our global market strategists and investment teams share their views on the latest market news and developments.

-In our monthly market roundup for October, Invesco experts provide a rundown of a negative month for global equities and an update on the fixed income markets.
+In our monthly market roundup for January, Invesco experts provide an overview of a strong month for global equities and offer an update on the fixed income markets.

 Based on his campaign pledges, here are some things we’ll be watching from President-elect Donald Trump and what they may mean for the economy and markets.